-While increases in property values can be good news if you are a property owner, they can have an impact on how rates rises affects different properties.
 It is important to note that percentage increases to the value of properties do not necessarily translate to the same percentage increases in the rates you pay.
 Simply put, if the value of your property has changed significantly compared with someone else's, you will pay a different share of the total rates that we need to deliver our services.

 We have used a sample of district ratepayers to demonstrate the impact of planned rates rises.
-The sample rates table on - currently p xx in this doc] shows typical changes in value with the current capital value being aligned to 20/21 rates and the new capital value is applicable to 21/22 rates.
+The sample rates table on page 22 shows typical changes in value with the current capital value being aligned to 20/21 rates and the new capital value is applicable to 21/22 rates.
 Comparing your new QV capital value is the most accurate way to show the expected 21/22 rate changes for the year ahead.